Health in Sudan: Regional disparities

-It is difficult to generalize about health care in Sudan because of the great disparity between the major urban areas and the rest of the country.
+It is difficult to generalize health care in Sudan because of the great disparity between the major urban areas and the rest of the country.
 Indeed, the availability of health care in urban settings is one cause of rural to urban migration.
 In terms of access to health care, Sudan can be subdivided into three categories: distinctly rural, rural near urban areas, and the capital region.
 In rural areas, especially outlying provinces, standard health care is completely absent.
 For the most part, there are neither doctors nor clinics in these regions.
-When illness occurs, home remedies and rest are often the only potential “treatments” available, along with a visit to a faqih or to a sorcerer, depending on region and location.
+When illness occurs, home remedies and rest are often the only potential "treatments" available, along with a visit to a faqih or to a sorcerer, depending on region and location.
 Rural areas near cities or with access to bus or rail lines are slightly more fortunate.
 Small primary-care units staffed by knowledgeable, if not fully certified, health workers dispense rudimentary care and advice and also issue referrals to proper clinics in urban areas.
 Provincial capitals have doctors and hospitals but in insufficient numbers and of insufficient quality to meet rising demand.

-The Three Towns of the capital region boast the best medical facilities and doctors in the country, although many of these would still be considered substandard in other parts of the world.
-Here, health care is available in three types of facilities: the overcrowded, poorly maintained, and underequipped government hospitals; private clinics with adequate facilities and equipment, often operated by foreign-educated doctors and charging prices affordable only by the middle and upper classes; and public clinics run by Islamist da’wa (religiously based charities) or by Christian missionaries, where adequate health care is available for a nominal fee.
+The Three Towns of the capital region boast of the best medical facilities and doctors in the country, although many of these would still be considered substandard in other parts of the world.
+Here, health care is available in three types of facilities: the overcrowded, poorly maintained, and underequipped government hospitals; private clinics with adequate facilities and equipment, often operated by foreign-educated doctors and charging prices affordable only by the middle and upper classes; and public clinics run by Islamist da'wa (religiously based charities) or by Christian missionaries, where adequate health care is available for a nominal fee.
 Not surprisingly, many patients flock to the third category where it is available.

-WHO maintained offices in the capitals of each of Darfur’s three states in 2005 and oversaw the effort to provide health services there.
-More than 13,000 national and international personnel were involved in providing food, clean water, sanitation, primary health care, and medical drugs to the region’s refugees.
+WHO maintained offices in the capitals of each of Darfur's three states in 2005 and oversaw the effort to provide health services there.
+More than 13,000 national and international personnel were involved in providing food, clean water, sanitation, primary health care, and medical drugs to the region's refugees.
 In 2006, some 2.5 million Darfuri were in need of assistance, and an estimated 22 percent of children suffered from acute malnutrition.
 One researcher reported that, as of 2011, reliable information on Eastern Sudan was scarce, but overall health conditions could be gauged from under-five child mortality rates per 1,000 live births.
-In 2005 WHO reported that these ranged from 117 in Al-Gedaref State, to 165 in Red Sea, to 172 in Blue Nile, all high even by standards of comparable developing countries.
+In 2005, WHO reported that these ranged from 117 in Al-Gedaref State, to 165 in Red Sea, to 172 in Blue Nile, all high even by standards of comparable developing countries.